christielau/portfolio/pages/about.md

 > To me, user experience (UX) includes UI, product, interaction, and service design.
 (I'm in Don Norman's camp of UX definition.)

-## Education

-### MSc in Human-Computer Interaction with Ergonomics, 2014-2015
-*University College London*

-My MSc thesis project investigated the <a href="https://2018-christie-portfolio.netlify.com/download/MasterSummary.pdf" target="_blank">validity of numerical gamer ratings</a>, in collaboration with Sony Computer Entertainment Europe.

-### BSc in Psychology, 2009-2012
-*University College London*

-Immersive exposure and practice in theories and research methods in psychology, including applied decision making, cognitive psychology, and organisational behaviour.

 ## Work